Our Guests

 The quiet majority.

-Beetles are the most species-rich order of insects on Earth — and several groups are valuable garden inhabitants.
-Ground beetles (Carabidae) are nocturnal predators of slugs, snails, and soil-dwelling larvae.
-Rove beetles (Staphylinidae) hunt aphids and small invertebrates.
+There are more species of beetle than any other kind of insect.
+A fair number of them live here.
+Ground beetles hunt slugs, snails, and soil-dwelling larvae at night.
+Rove beetles hunt aphids and small invertebrates.
 Even bark beetles and wood-boring beetles play a role in breaking down dead plant material and recycling nutrients.

-Many beetles need undisturbed ground-level habitat — leaf litter, loose bark, and decaying wood.
-Modern gardens often remove all of this in the pursuit of tidiness.
-An insect hotel with a generous leaf litter base and stacked bark provides the dark, damp, sheltered conditions that predatory beetles need to thrive.
+Many beetles need undisturbed ground-level habitat: leaf litter, loose bark, and rotting wood.
+Modern gardens often strip all of this away in the name of tidiness.
+An insect hotel with a generous leaf litter base and stacked bark provides the dark, damp, sheltered conditions that hunting beetles need to thrive.

 A garden with a healthy beetle population has fewer slugs, fewer soil pests, and better nutrient cycling.
 The beetles ask for nothing but to be left alone in the dark.